Sometimes it happens, usually when you least expect it. Hail can strike at any time. Roof hail damage a concern? Here are tips for homeowners.

-Pull out your smart phone and start videoing the hail storm as it is happening.
+Pull out your smartphone and start recording the hail storm as it is happening.

 Take several pictures of the hail on the ground, roof, all areas around the home.
-Taking pictures and videotaping from your smart phone should record the time and date of the storm.
+Taking pictures and recording from your smartphone should record the time and date of the storm.

 Take a few pieces of the hail and put it in your freezer.
 If you should not be at home to witness the hail be sure to document the date of the storm.
 This is pertinent for a possible Insurance claim.